deeedob/thesis/content/40_remote_plugins.md

 essential vehicles to receive and transmit messages.
 However, the complexity arises with the asynchronous API, where these calls must be manually enqueued into the completion queues.
-This restricts the ability to call them directly from the plugin multiple times for client communication.
+This restricts the ability to call them directly from the plugin for client communication.
 Instead, they must be enqueued with a tag and await processing by the completion queue before another can be queued.

 > Note: Completion Queues can only have one pending operation per tag.